ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Download and Stage the Data
 ============================

-The SRW requires input files to run.
+The SRW App requires input files to run.
 These include static datasets, initial and boundary conditions files, and model configuration files.
 On Level 1 and 2 systems, the data required to run SRW tests are already available.
 For Level 3 and 4 systems, the data must be added.
 Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GridSpecificConfig: